-The 31-Day Reduced Fare passes for youth, seniors, disabled, Medicare recipients and college students cannot be purchased online as valid identification is required.
-These passes are sold at the main bus terminal, all County libraries and select check cashing store locations throughout Broward County.
-The All-Day pass is also not available for online purchase as it is sold only on board the bus.
+The 31-Day Reduced Fare bus passes for youth, seniors, disabled, Medicare recipients and college students cannot be purchased online as valid identification is required.
+These bus passes are sold at the Broward Terminal in Fort Lauderdale, Northeast Transit Center in Pompano Beach, all County libraries and select check cashing store locations throughout Broward County.
+The All-Day bus pass is also not available for online purchase as it is sold only on board the bus.